Niti Taylor Gets Engaged; Dances Her Heart Out On Her Special Day! See Adorable PICS

 The Couple Cut The Cake

 Niti and Parikshit were seen cutting the cake.
 The couple looked adorable together.
-Parikshit was also seen opening champagne and celebrating their special moment.
+Parikshit was also seen opening a bottle of champagne and celebrating their special moment.

 Actress' Friends & Fan Clubs Share Pictures

-Niti's friends which included actress Chandni Bhagwanani and celebrity manager Ananya Ganguly, among others were present at the occasion.
+Niti's friends who included actress Chandni Bhagwanani and celebrity manager Ananya Ganguly, among others were present at the occasion.
 Her fan clubs shared pictures and videos on social media which soon went viral.

 View this post on Instagram